-The MRC Centre hosts around fifty PhD students at any one time, with students working on a wide variety of research topics across the Centre programmes and themes.
+In our current 2019-2024 MRC Centre PhD cohort, we host eight PhD students, while we have around sixty affiliated PhD students at any one time.
+Our PhD students working on a wide variety of research topics across the Centre programmes and themes.
 We recently asked our students what they like about the MRC Centre Studentship, what made them choose the Centre for their studies, and about their activities and achievements.

 Why did you choose the Centre and how did involvement with the Centre contribute to your project?